debops/debops/docs/pki-realms.rst

 existence of the private keys and certificates can function correctly at all times.

-The :program:`pki-realm` script checks which of these directories have signed and valid certificates in order of :envvar:`pki_authority_preference`, and the first valid one is used as the "active" directory.
+The :program:`pki-realm` script checks which of these directories have valid certificates in order of :envvar:`pki_authority_preference`, and the first valid one is used as the "active" directory.
 Files from the active directory are symlinked to the :file:`public/` directory.

 The :file:`public/` directory holds the currently active certificates which are symlinks to the real certificate files in one of the active directories mentioned above.